 Treatment of primary immunodeficiency disease

-Research in the treatment primary immunodeficiency has made much progress.
+Research in the treatment of primary immunodeficiency has made much progress.
 Your board–certified allergist will follow you very carefully, and be available at all times should you develop the early signs of any infection.
-There are multiple treatment options including antibiotics, and antifungal therapy as well as replacement immunoglobulin (antibody).
+There are multiple treatment options including antibiotics and antifungal therapy, as well as replacement immunoglobulin (antibody).

 Boise Valley Asthma and Allergy Clinic – We are always here for you